 Most Australians are giving consideration about how they will vote in the upcoming referendum to change the Constitution to recognise the First Peoples of Australia by establishing an Aboriginal and Torres Strait Islander Voice.
 In this article, Board member Dr Prudence Black looks back to the 1967 Referendum, which was the last referendum that directly addressed Australia’s Indigenous people.

-Resources for Funders
+Resources For Funders

 Our funders play an essential role in changing women’s’ lives.
 Read below about our 3 year strategic plan and our impact.